Jackass Forever: Bam Margera's firing

-In January 2021, Bam Margera indicated that Paramount Pictures regards him as a liability, owing to his behavior over the last few years.
+In January 2021, Bam Margera claimed that Paramount Pictures regarded him as a liability, owing to his behavior leading up to and during production.
 He indicated that Tremaine had fought with the studio to keep Margera in the film, but Margera was uncertain that Paramount was going to allow him to partake in filming.
 On February 11, Margera posted several videos to his Instagram account, in which he admitted to breaking his sobriety and claimed that he had been officially fired from the filming of Jackass 4.
 Throughout the video, Margera could be seen crying, vomiting, and alluding to having looked up "how to tie a noose" before his move to Oceanside, California.
-Margera alleged that Paramount had been forcing him to take antidepressants, submit to random urine tests, and to check in to two rehabilitation facilities using his own money.
+Margera alleged that Paramount had been forcing him to take antidepressants, submit to random urine tests, and to check into two rehabilitation facilities using his own money.
 He also expressed disdain for Tremaine, Knoxville, and Jonze before asking his fans to boycott the film.
 He then solicited his followers to send him money in order to film his own movie to compete with Jackass Forever.
 The videos were removed from Margera's Instagram account soon after being posted.
 On May 25, 2021, Tremaine filed a temporary restraining order against Margera due to Margera's harassment of Tremaine and Knoxville via Instagram.
 Tremaine was granted an additional three-year restraining order, extended to Tremaine's wife and children, after Margera allegedly sent his family death threats.
 On August 9, 2021, Margera officially filed a lawsuit against Knoxville, Jonze, and Tremaine, as well as against Paramount Pictures, MTV, Dickhouse Entertainment, and Gorilla Flicks, alleging that he was wrongfully fired from the film's production.
 Margera also said that the film makes use of contributions he made before his firing and is seeking an injunction on the October release of the film as a result.
 On January 12, 2022, Knoxville said that one scene Margera filmed will remain, despite the lawsuit.
 Both parties came to terms on a settlement after Margera asked to dismiss the lawsuit on April 14, 2022.
 The details of the settlement remain private.
-Margera was still able to fully be in Jackass Forever by attending a Zoom meeting with Knoxville, Spike, and Tremaine.
-However, Margera did not attend this meeting.

 Casting

-On May 25, Knoxville confirmed six new cast members: Jasper Dolphin of Odd Future, and one of the stars of Loiter Squad; Jasper's ex-convict father Compston "Dark Shark" Wilson; Eric Manaka, who had a role in Knoxville's film Action Point; stand-up comedian Rachel Wolfson; Zach Holmes from Too Stupid to Die; and surfer Sean "Poopies" McInerney who had previously appeared in the Jackass Shark Week special.
+On May 25, Knoxville confirmed six new cast members: Jasper Dolphin of Odd Future, and one of the stars of Loiter Squad; Jasper's ex-convict father Compston "Dark Shark" Wilson, who made recurring guest appearances throughout the film; Eric Manaka, who had a role in Knoxville's film Action Point; stand-up comedian Rachel Wolfson; Zach Holmes from Too Stupid to Die; and surfer Sean "Poopies" McInerney who had previously appeared in the Jackass Shark Week special.
 The project was initially presented as a possible anniversary special, and the new cast were later told it would be a movie.